India national cricket team: Late 20th century (1985–1999)

-After failing to reach the semifinals at the 1999 Cricket World Cup, Tendulkar was again made captain, and had another poor run, losing 3–0 on a tour of Australia and then 2–0 at home to South Africa.
+The team had yet another disastrous World Cup in 1999.
+Despite Dravid being the tournament's leading run scorer, India failed to reach the knockouts.
+Following this, Tendulkar was again made captain, and had another poor run, losing 3–0 on a tour of Australia and then 2–0 at home to South Africa.
 Tendulkar resigned, vowing never to captain the team again.

+Captaincy changes and dominance on global stage (2000–2013)

-Ganguly was appointed the new captain and the team was further damaged in 2000 when former captain Azharuddin and fellow batsman Ajay Jadeja were implicated in a match-fixing scandal and given life and five years bans respectively.
+The team was further damaged in 2000 when former captain Azharuddin and fellow batsman Ajay Jadeja were implicated in a match-fixing scandal and given life and five-year bans respectively.
 This period was described by the BBC as "the Indian cricket's worst hour".
-However, the new core – Tendulkar, Dravid, Kumble and Ganguly – swore not to let this happen to them again, and lead Indian cricket out of the dark times.
+However, the new core – Tendulkar, Dravid, Kumble and Ganguly – swore not to let this happen to them again, and led Indian cricket out of the dark times.
 The first three put aside personal ambitions to let Ganguly lead them into a new era.